-The Ph.D. in Forensic Criminology program will provide students with clear, complete, and timely information on the curriculum, course and degree requirements, nature of faculty/student interaction, assumptions about technology competence and skills, technical equipment requirements, Learning Management System, availability of academic support services and financial aid resources, and costs and payment policies.
+The Ph.D. in Healthcare Informatics program will provide students with clear, complete, and timely information on the curriculum, course and degree requirements, nature of faculty/student interaction, assumptions about technology competence and skills, technical equipment requirements, Learning Management System, availability of academic support services and financial aid resources, and costs and payment policies.

-Curriculum, course, and degree information will be available on the university website and via email as well as regular mail (by request).
-The expectations on faculty/student interaction are available to students during virtual open house events, literature, website, etc. In addition, this information is part of the material distributed for each course.
+Curriculum, course, and degree information will be available on the university website and via e-mail as well as regular mail (by request).
+The expectations for faculty-student interaction are available to students through virtual open house events, literature, the website, and other means.
+Additionally, this information is included in the materials distributed for each course.
 Students receive guidance on proper behavior/interaction with their Chair and Ph.D.
 Committee members, as well as the online environment, are used to facilitate a high-level doctoral learning experience.
 Technology competence, skills, and technical equipment requirements are part of the material distributed for each course.
-The technical equipment requirements are also listed on our website and provided to students in the welcome package.
+The technical equipment requirements are also listed on our website and included in the welcome package provided to students.